smelgin/kapanga/README.md

 3. Import Pricebook entries:
 This step will require a little more work ...
- b.
+ a.
 Open your scratch org and go to app KPN, and then to Pricebooks, and open "Standard Price Book".
- c.
+ b.
 Look into the URL, it should be like this: `https://<your scratch org prefix>.lightning.force.com/lightning/r/Pricebook2/<pricebookId>/view`
- d.
+ c.
 Copy the `<pricebookId>` and save or paste it in some other place for future references.
- e.
+ d.
 Export as Csv, Product2 records, using Salesforce Data Loader (only Id and ProductCode, ordered by ProductCode).
- f.
+ e.
 Open with some spreadsheets app (maybe Excel or LibreOffice), the file "pricebook_entries_standard.csv".
- g.
+ f.
 Replace the id in the column "Pricebook2Id" by the one you pasted in step d (on each row).
- h.
+ g.
 Replace each row in column 2, by the Id obtained in step e.

  4. Import "pricebook_entries_standard.csv" using DataLoader.